Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 ```

-Create a state to keep track if the cart button was clicked.
+We create a state to keep track if the cart button was clicked.
 This state will be used to toggle the cart modal on and off.

 ```typescript
 const [isCartVisible, setIsCartVisible] = useState(false);